National Exhibition and Convention Center station

-National Exhibition and Convention Center (国家会展中心 (國家會展中心, Guójiā huìzhǎn zhōngxīn)) is a station on Line 2 and Line 17 of the Shanghai Metro, located at the Shanghai National Exhibition and Convention Center.
-The station opened on 16 March 2010 as East Xujing on Line 2, and opened on 30 December 2017 as Zhuguang Road on Line 17.
-Both station names were combined as one on 21 September 2024.
-The station is located in Shanghai's Xujing Town, Qingpu District.
+National Exhibition and Convention Center (国家会展中心 (Guójiā Huìzhǎn Zhōngxīn)) is a station on Line 2 and Line 17 of the Shanghai Metro, located at the Shanghai National Exhibition and Convention Center.
+The station opened on 16 March 2010 as East Xujing on Line 2, and on 30 December 2017 as Zhuguang Road on Line 17.
+Both stations were merged on 21 September 2024.
+Because of this station's proximity to its namesake, large crowds often appear when expos such as the China International Import Expo are held there.
+The station is located in Xujing Town, Qingpu District, Shanghai.

 History

+Line 2

+On 16 March 2010, Line 2's Xujing East Station commenced operations.

+In November 2019, Exits 4 and 5 of the station resumed operation following the completion of the National Exhibition and Convention Centre.
+Located within it, these exits provide the most convenient access to the West Arrival Hall.

+From 23 January to 2 February 2020, service between Xujing East Station and Songhong Road Station on Line 2 were suspended due to tunnel refurbishment works in both directions.

+On 1 April 2022, in response to the COVID-19 pandemic prevention and control measures, the station suspended services, until 4 July, when operations resumed.